 To remediate an email suspension, blocklisting event, or trust and safety violation, HubSpot may require you to opt out or quarantine certain contacts.
 Quarantining a contact will exclude it from receiving marketing emails, but it will remain eligible for use in Sales email tools.

-To ensure you can still enroll these contacts in a sequence, send them a sales email, or use them in other tools within HubSpot, you can edit the value of a contact's Email address quarantine reason property on their contact record or update a list of contacts in bulk.
+To ensure you can still enroll these contacts in a sequence, send them a one-to-one email, or use them in other tools within HubSpot, you can edit the value of a contact's Email address quarantine reason property on their contact record or update a list of contacts in bulk.

 Quarantine an individual contact